-- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project

-- include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - include an independent audit report - be submitted by the report due date.

-12.2.4 Audited financial acquittal report
+12.3.
+Audited financial acquittal report

-We may ask you to provide an independent audit report.
+We will ask you to provide an independent audit report.
 An audit report will verify that you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
 The report template is available on business.gov.au and GrantConnect.

-12.3.
+12.4.
 Grant agreement variations